craigching/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)

 The mean total steps taken per day is 9354 and the median is 10395.
-There appears to be a pretty consistent burst of activity in the morning, possibly indicating some sort of daily exercise routine or walk.

 ## What is the average daily activity pattern?